woxin5295/MC-Qsim/README.md

 # MC-Qsim
-this repository host MC-Qsim, a multi-cycle earthquake rupture simulator for generation of earthquake sequences along predefined faults or fault systems of arbitrary geometric complexity
+this repository is going to host MC-Qsim, a multi-cycle earthquake rupture simulator for generation of earthquake sequences along predefined faults or fault systems of arbitrary geometric complexity.

+Cheers, world!